kammitama5/kammitama5.github.io/_posts/2022-12-29-Thursday-December-29th.md

 But that coincidence this week was very unexpected!

 ## Topics
 - I basically made my way through videos 15 through 43 this week (they're each an hour long or so, and there is an off-by-one error in the indexing).
-Powering through.
+Powered through this week, and also read a couple relevant papers.
 I stayed up until 4am to 5am on some mornings, because the lectures were really interesting!
 I'm hoping to continue digging through the Oxley book on Saturday.
   - Lattices, Flats, Posets of Flats
   - Fano matroid